 To successfully design learning environments that meet the needs of today’s COVID-19 conditions while preparing for a future post-coronavirus world, we must embrace the idea that learning can and will occur anywhere at any time and that teachers and students will have a choice on how that happens.
 To learn more on this, check out our previous blog post, "How to Effectively Create Student-Centered Learning Environments."

-As we keep our focus on helping students develop socially, emotionally, physically, and cognitively, we need to re-think learning environments as student-centered ecosystems.
-This approach to classroom layout ensures students can confidently say the following:
+As we keep our focus on helping students develop socially, emotionally, physically, and cognitively, we re-think learning environments as student-centered ecosystems to evaluate how the spaces (non-living) impact students (living) and how it promotes their success.
+Taking this approach to classroom layout ensures students can confidently say the following:

 We're going to take a closer look at "I belong" spaces.
 Click the links above to learn more about the other two spaces of a student-centered ecosystem.

-As you reevaluate your school’s design, be mindful that a classroom’s setup and design can have lasting effects on a student’s physical, social, and psychological (emotional), and cognitive development.
+As you reevaluate your school or classroom design, be mindful that the setup can have lasting effects on a student’s physical, social, and psychological (emotional), and cognitive development.

 Tips For Creating “I Belong” Spaces